MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 **Cause:** Occurs due to a problem with your internet connectivity.

-**Resolution:** Verify that the VNet being used for SCOM Managed Instance creation has outbound internet access by creating test virtual machine on the same subnet as SCOM Managed Instance and test out bound connectivity from test virtual machine.
+**Resolution:** Verify that the VNet being used for SCOM Managed Instance creation has outbound internet access by creating test virtual machine on the same subnet as SCOM Managed Instance and test outbound connectivity from test virtual machine.

 ### General troubleshooting steps for [internet connectivity](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
-Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.
+Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

-2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateStorageConnectivity` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.
+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell, execute the specific check called `Invoke-ValidateStorageConnectivity` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
+For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

-3. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.
+3. Open the PowerShell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

 4. To check the internet connectivity, run the following command: